pip-services/pip-services-docs/content/en/python/mqtt/_index.md

 no_list: true
 weight: 500
 description: >
-    This module contains a set of components for messaging using the Mqtt protocol.
+    A set of components for messaging using the Mqtt protocol.
 ---

 ### Packages